Why Invest in Industrial Automation for Your Manufacturing Process?

 8. Research and Development Tax Credits

-Investing in automation could enhance your ROI by providing your business with federal research and development (R&D) tax credits.
+Investing in automation manufacturing systems could enhance your ROI by providing your business with federal research and development (R&D) tax credits.
 To determine whether technology fulfills the requirements for this tax credit, examine the tools under the four-part test, which includes the following:

 Meets the permitted purpose: The technology fulfills the purpose of improving productivity, cost-efficiency, quality or reliability.